Data Processing Agreement

 “Subprocessors” means third parties authorized under this Agreement to access and process Customer Personal Data in order to provide parts of the Business Services.

 “UK” means the United Kingdom.

-The terms “personal data,” “data subject,” “processing,” “controller,” ”processor,” “representative,” and “supervisory authority,” each as used in this Agreement, have the meanings given in the GDPR or LGPD, as applicable, in each case irrespective of whether Data Protection Law applies.
+The terms “personal data,” “data subject,” “processing,” “controller,” ”processor,” “representative,” and “supervisory authority,” each as used in this Agreement, have the meanings given in the GDPR, UK GDPR or LGPD, as applicable, in each case irrespective of whether Data Protection Law applies.

 2. Processing of Customer Personal Data